tmonks/100-days-of-code/log.md

 ### Day 61: October 28, Monday
 D61 #100DaysOfCode #freeCodeCamp
 Implemented my own #redux middleware to handle the timer side effects and complex logic of my pomodoro timer.
 I'm much happier with this approach and the redux-thunk action creators I was initially using.
 It seems much cleaner and easier to follow

+### Day 62: October 29, Tuesday
+D62 #100DaysOfCode #freeCodeCamp
+Finished simplifying my action creators, moving logic to my #redux middleware, and fixing several new bugs 😅 Almost ready to wrap the pomodoro timer up for now (for real this time 😊).
+I'm looking forward to starting something new!